Zombie debt may have met its match.

-New California law prohibits a debt buyer from bringing suit on a claim that is barred by the statute of limitations, effective January 1, 2014.
+California law now bars the door to the courthouse to a debt buyer holding a claim that is beyond the statute of limitations.
 Civil Code § 1788.56.

 Too often, the debtor didn’t know that and the collector got a judgment on debt that should have been unenforceable.